oceanprotocol/docs/content/concepts/asset-pricing.md

 ---
-title: Asset pricing models
+title: Asset pricing
-description: Choose one of the pricing models during asset publishing
+description: Choose the revenue model during asset publishing
 ---

 Ocean Protocol offers 3 types of pricing options for asset monetization.
 The publisher can choose a pricing model which best suits their needs while publishing an asset.
 The pricing model selected cannot be changed once the asset is published.